AlekseyRodimkin/AlekseyRodimkin/README.md

-# Alexey Rodimkin
+# Aleksei Rodimkin

 Hello!
-My name is Alexey, and I am a developer specializing in Python.
+My name is Aleksei, and I am a developer specializing in Python.
 Here you will find my projects, experiments, and educational materials.

 ## How to Contact Me